ryanfaerman/php-crontab-manager/README.md

     %developers ALL=(www-data)NOPASSWD:/usr/bin/crontab

-Above meens that users in group sudoers can run program `crontab` as user `www-data` without password
+Above meens that users in group `developers` can run program `crontab` as user `www-data` without password

 Usage